VenusProtocol/venus-protocol-interface/README.md

 ### Automatic contract types

-We use [TypeChain](https://github.com/dethcrypto/TypeChain) to automatically generate TypeScript types for our contracts, using their ABIs located at `src/constants/contracts/abis`.
+We use [TypeChain](https://github.com/dethcrypto/TypeChain) to automatically generate types for our contracts, using their ABIs located at `src/constants/contracts/abis`.

 Note that the types aren't committed to the repo, since they are rebuilt every time TypeChain generates them.
 Instead, they are automatically generated upon installing dependencies.
 You will